kreopelle/asana_cli_gem/README.md

 # AsanaCliGem

-This Ruby Gem provides a CLI to view strengthening yoga poses as presented by Yoga Journal's online pose library.
+This Ruby gem provides a CLI to view strengthening yoga poses as presented by Yoga Journal's online pose library.

 ## Installation